dmx-systems/dmx-documentation/docs/user.rst

 * **common**: In a common workspace everyone can read and write.
 No login is required.

 Every workspace has an owner, usually the creator, and optional members.
-When you are logged in you can access the different workspaces via the drop-down menu in the upper left corner.
+When you are logged in you can access the different workspaces via the :ref:`workspace selector<user-the-workspace-selector>` in the upper left corner.
 Once you log out DMX will switch back to a public (world-readable) workspace like the default workspace called "DMX".
 All items that are publicly readable stay visible, the rest disappears from the view.
-You are no longer able to edit but you still have a customizable view of the topic map, which means that you can move item and reveal other world-readable items.
+You are no longer able to edit but you still have a customizable view of the topic map, which means that you can move items and reveal other world-readable items.

 .. image:: _static/workspace-selection.jpg